-Apple Cider Vinegar is known as the ”The Miracle Cure.”
+Apple Cider Vinegar is known as the” Miracle Cure.”

-Scientists have identified as many as 90 different substances in this wonderful drink.
+Scientists have identified as many as 90 different substances in this beautiful drink.

-Scrap apple cider vinegar is inexpensive, healthy, and something cool to do with your kids.
-I enjoy reading about the health benefits, particularly the claims that apple cider vinegar can help with allergy and asthma suffering.
+Scrap apple cider vinegar is inexpensive, healthy, and cool to do with your kids.
+I enjoy reading about the health benefits, particularly the claims that apple cider vinegar can help with allergies and asthma suffering.

 You Can Have Your Apples and Drink Them Too!

 I have researched several recipes and decided a simple scrap vinegar would be a perfect starter.